status-im/swarms/ideas/279-snt-voting-dapp.md

 ## Summary

-Provide Status users with a dApp to vote on ideas using their SNT without affecting their token balance.
+Provide Status users with a dApp to vote on ideas using their SNT thru carbon voting, without affecting their token balance.

 ## Swarm Participants

 - Lead Contributor: @3esmit
 - Contributor: @Barry
 - Contributor: @rramos
-- Contributor: @3esmit
 - QA:
 - PM (required for user-facing): @rachelhamlin
 - UX(R) (required for user-facing swarms):

 ## Product Overview

-Status.im has ideas for a DApp idea collective commons, and we want the SNT Holders to have the ability to vote on these and decide a winner
+We want to provide a mechanism for SNT Holders to be able to vote on proposals and features using their token balance.

+Each token represents 1 vote, and the balance can be allocated proportionally between the different options a proposal may have, in order to determine the interest level and priorize features.

 ### Requirements & Dependencies

 The final goal for this DApp is to be managed via Liquid Democracy.
-Idea #172 needs to be implemented before this iteration starts.
+Idea #172 needs to be implemented before the final iteration of this swarm is completed

 ### Minimum Viable Product

-Goal Date: TBD
+Goal Date: 2018-07-29

 Description:
 For the initial delivery, these are the minimum features proposed: